 What is SEER Rating vs AFUE Rating?
 One of the most common questions we get is about all of the acronyms describing equipment.
 SEER that and AFUE this, what does it all mean?
 Here, you'll find a video explanation as well as descriptions and definitions of the terms.

-These letters are government ratings which are used to gauge the energy efficiency of your heating and cooling equipment.
+What all these letters basically add up to is government ratings that are based on specialized tests used to gauge the energy efficiency of your heating and cooling equipment.

 What is SEER?

 SEER stands for Seasonal Energy Efficiency Ratio.
 This rates the cooling process of your AC and Heat Pumps.
 The number represents the amount of heat removed divided by the amount of electricity used.
 For instance this Goodman GSX16 is rated at 16 SEER which indicates it’s a pretty good mid-range choice for common situations.

 Now that you understand SEER, AFUE is the Annual Fuel Utilization Efficiency of heating equipment, such as boilers, furnaces and heating units that burn oil, gas or propane.
 This rating is an estimate of the energy that is converted to usable heat in real world situations.
 Take Goodman GMH8; it has a rating of 80% AFUE which means it pretty efficient, but if you wanted to save even more money on energy, you might want to look for something higher something in the 90-98% range like the Goodman GMEC96 with a 96% AFUE.

 You May Also See EER and HSPF Ratings What is EER?

 EER stands for Energy Efficiency Ratio, and it's a version of SEER that measures ‘steady state’ areas, such as server rooms or rooms in constant conditions, but is not a measure of general living conditions.